 Step 1: Nail the technical basics in week one

-- Verify the domain in Search Console (use DNS TXT for the whole domain, not just a URL prefix)
+- Verify the domain in Search Console using DNS TXT for the whole domain (a Domain property), not just a URL-prefix property — a Domain property covers

 # Quick self-check